-^{} Partly for want of subjects to practise uponin some measure, perhaps, from the want of the species of forecast here insisted on-in some very expensive retreats that have been prepared by private munificence for female innocence, the condition of these nurselings, in point of suitable acquirements, at the period of their emersion into the world at large, has been observed (I have been assured) to exhibit but an indifferent result.
-Pampered, unexercised, and uninstructed in the arts assorted to their subsequent destinations and resources, they make (it is said) but indifferent servants, nurses, or mothers.-A female course of education-a female apprenticeship, excluding from its exercises the characteristic and appropriate functions of the sex, must be a sad education-a sad apprenticeship indeed!
+\ Partly for want of subjects to practise uponin some measure, perhaps, from the want of the species of forecast here insisted on-in some very expensive retreats that have been prepared by private munificence for female innocence, the condition of these nurselings, in point of suitable acquire-ments, at the period of their emersion into the world at large, has been observed (I have been assured) to exhibit but an indifferent result.
+Pampered, unexercised, and uninstructed in the arts assorted to their subsequent destinations and resources, they make (it is said) but indifferent servants, nurses, or mothers.--- A female course of education-a female apprenticeship, excluding from its exercises the characteristic and appropriate functions of the sex, must be a sad education-a sad apprenticeship indeed !

-improvements that have been devised, show how great the room for improvement is under the current practice.
++ See Reports of the Society for bettering the Condition of the Poor. improvements that have been devised, show how great the room for improvement is under the current practice.